 Congress has been offered countless opportunities to secure a pathway to citizenship for DACA recipients, they have been courted with immigration reform that would both remove an illegal underclass and secure legal workers for an ever-expanding economy … yet still they balk.

 This is about the Status Quo, keeping it, maintaining it, and protecting it from those who dare try and make changes the voting public actually want.
-President Trump may have made the biggest mistake or the greatest victory with his actions this week, but he has achieved one thing of benefit for the America people: He has exposed the political elite in the swamp as self-serving demagogues uninterested in serving the country they represent.We value your comments!
-Please weigh in on our comment section below.
+President Trump may have made the biggest mistake or the greatest victory with his actions this week, but he has achieved one thing of benefit for the America people: He has exposed the political elite in the swamp as self-serving demagogues uninterested in serving the country they represent.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com